bookwyrm-social/bookwyrm/FEDERATION.md

 ##### Quotation

-A quotation (aka "quote") has a message body, an excerpt from a book, and mentions a book.
+A quotation (aka "quote") has a message body, an excerpt from a book including position as a page number or percentage indicator, and mentions a book.

 Example: